Responsive Menu

 Gum disease is primarily caused by poor oral hygiene, which allows dental plaque to accumulate around teeth and gums.
 Factors that can increase the risk of gum disease include smoking, hormonal changes (e.g., puberty or pregnancy), diabetes, stress, and poor nutrition.
 Consuming sugary foods and neglecting dental work can also contribute to the problem.

 Contact your dentist immediately for a proper diagnosis if you are experiencing swollen or bleeding gums.
 Bleeding gums can be a sign of gum disease, which may require treatment to stop the bleeding and prevent further complications.
-Quitting smoking and improving blood flow can also help stop gum bleeding.

 Periodontal treatment